 Don’t forget!
 If you need childcare through the break, please visit our list of Spring Break Camps.

 FREE 2nd Friday Norman Art Walk in the Norman Arts District (downtown Norman) features a monthly celebration of the arts in Norman.
-In lieu of physical art walk events, organizers are presently broadcasting digital arts content on their Facebook page.
+Enjoy art galleries, live entertainment and more.
 6 – 9 p.m.

 FREE LIVE on the Plaza in the Plaza District (1700 block of NW 16th St) features artists, live music, special events, local shopping and more on the second Friday of the month.
 6 – 10 p.m.

-OU Baseball vs Arkansas State University at L. Dale Mitchel Park (401 Imhoff Rd, Norman).
-Sooner Baseball takes the field against the Red Wolves for a 3-game series.
+OU Baseball vs UTSA at L. Dale Mitchell Park (401 Imhoff Rd, Norman).
+Sooner Baseball takes the field against the Roadrunners at L. Dale Mitchell Park.
 Prices vary.
-Friday, 6:30 p.m.; Saturday & Sunday, 2 p.m.
+Friday, 6:30 p.m.; Saturday, 2 p.m.; Sunday, 2 p.m.

 FREE See You Saturdays at the Oklahoma Hall of Fame (1400 Classen Dr) features crafts, virtual and video exhibits and more.
 All ages welcome.
 10 a.m. – 1 p.m.

 FREE Storytime at Full Circle Bookstore (1900 NW Expressway) features a morning storytime with occasional special guests.
 Best suited for ages 10 & under.
-Space is limited so guests can maintain social distancing.
 10:15 a.m.